xpgram/advance-wars/README.md

 You can also play with a PS4/5 remote.
 Other gamepads are not guaranteed to work yet, but you can try.

+Also, there are a lot of gifs below, so... rip in pieces your PC, maybe.

 # Features:

 <img src="" width="100%" height="2.5rem">